sucodelarangela/old-school-cookbook/README.md

 The layout of the project is currently only compatible with mobile devices, so if you open it on a PC or laptop, you will probably have a little messy display, but still functional.
 Ina few days it will be completely responsive!

 I will fix the tags appearanes soon too!

+The search bar is not working properly on Android devices, it seems there is a problem with the keydown event.
+I am working on it.

 ## Languages and libraries used in the project: